redox-os/book/src/important-programs.md

 # Important Programs

-This page covers important programs and libraries supported by Redox as of October 2025. <!-- don't forget to update this date -->
+This page covers important programs and libraries supported by Redox as of August 2026. <!-- don't forget to update this date -->

 Redox is designed to be source-compatible with POSIX and Linux applications, only requiring compilation or small patches.